 To be fair the price for the table has increased significantly but it now matches up to the quality of the rest of the components.

-New for 2022 is a Junior / Icon rotisserie that features 3 individually rotating skewers.
+The Junior / Icon rotisserie that features 3 individually rotating skewers.

-The niggle that I have with set up on the Classic is that you have to take the bamboo side shelf (and brackets) off to accomodate the motor housing.
+The niggle that I have with set up on the Classic is that you have to take the bamboo side shelf (and brackets) off to accommodate the motor housing.
 To be fair it's only loosening 4 nuts with a 10mm spanner but it's still an inconvenience.

 Note: Kamado Joe is the only other kamado brand to offer a rotisserie but....